 Can’t make it to the event?
 Don’t worry!
 Grab n’ Go activity packets are available for pick up while supplies last.
 Be sure to check out some books about Diwali from the library too!

-Alison Robles is a part-time clerk at the Crestwood Library.
+Alison Robles is a part-time page at the Crestwood Library.
 She is an avid reader with a passion for fantasy, history and science fiction.
 A Yonkers native, she graduated from Iona University in 2020 with a dual-degree in Marketing and Public Relations.